Griffon26/taserver/README.md

     C:\Program Files (x86)\Python36\Scripts\pip install gevent
     ```

+4. Open an administrator command prompt and go to the directory containing the taserver files

-4. Run the `download_udpproxy.py` script to download the `udpproxy.exe` program used by the
+5. Run the `download_udpproxy.py` script to download the `udpproxy.exe` program used by the
    taserver firewall script.
 This is a precompiled version of the C++ source code in the `udpproxy`
    subdirectory.

-5. As administrator run `start_taserver_firewall.py` in the root of this repository.
+6. As administrator run `start_taserver_firewall.py` in the root of this repository.
 This is very
    important if you want to make votekick work against "unkickable" hackers, but can be skipped
    if that does not interest you.

-6. If the login server is running behind a router you'll need to forward the following ports to
+7. If the login server is running behind a router you'll need to forward the following ports to
    the login server:

    * 9000/TCP